jude-uloko/Automat_scripts/readme.md

 ## Security Note

 `Get-WifiPasswords.ps1` reveals saved network passwords in plain text.
 Only run it on your own machine, and be careful where you save/share the output.

+`Test-OpenPorts.ps1` should only be pointed at hosts you own or have explicit permission to scan — scanning networks you don't control may violate terms of service or local law.

+`Find-DuplicateFiles.ps1` with `-DeleteDuplicates` and `Sync-Folders.ps1` with `-Mirror` both delete files.
+Test on a non-critical folder first, or review the log/dry-run output before trusting them on important data.

 Check each script's header comment (`Get-Help .\ScriptName.ps1 -Full`) for full parameter details.